 Attendance and participation is mandatory at all scheduled labs.
-Skills must be passed on or before the third attempt and must be accomplished prior to the end of the module in which the skill is presented.
-If a third attempt is necessary, the student will be evaluated by two instructors.
+Skills must be passed by the second attempt and must be accomplished prior to the end of the module in which the skill is presented.
+The final exam for the course cannot be completed if all competencies are not successfully checked off.